tcheukueppoo/maat/docs/gc.md

 used in calculating the total number of allocated bytes in the system.

-Setting the garbage collection debt requires us to substract the debt from the total number of bytes such that the debt added to the total number of bytes equals the actual number of bytes allocated in the system.
+Setting the garbage collection debt requires us to substract the debt from the real total number of bytes such that the debt added to subtracted value equals the real total number of bytes allocated in the system.

 ```
 fn set_gc_debt (Maa, debt) {